How to Follow Apple's Marketing Strategy And Become a Beloved Brand

 1. Keep Your Branding Consistent

-• Expand your design team
+• Expanding your design team

-• Create a comprehensive brand style guide
+• Creating a comprehensive brand style guide

 Being consistent makes it easy to create an engaged base of fans for your product, and grows brand recognition exponentially over time.